 Insert a contextual novel note

-We will determine the context of the note based on the selection or a nearby word if no selection exists.
+We will determine the context of the note based on the initial selection or a nearby word if no selection exists.
 Then we'll insert it along with the note prefix.

 Declare the working ranges

-Dim is the keyword we use to declare most variables, and "As Range" tells VBA what type of data it stores.
-I tend to include an "r" as a prefix for range variables to remind myself of the data type.
-Specifically, the note context variable is rNote.
-I often call these a "working range" because we need to work with it to make it refer to the exact document content we need.
+Dim is the keyword used to declare most variables, and As Range tells VBA what type of data it stores.
+I tend to include an "r" as a prefix for range variables to remind myself what type of data the variable stores.
+The note context variable is named rNote.
+I often call it a "working range" because we need to work with it to make it refer to the precise document content we need.

 Get the note text

 While the Selection is like a Range since both span some document content, we need to refer to the Range of the Selection since the Selection is the distinct object related to what we manipulate on screen.
-We must Set any object assignment, which includes Range variables, since they contain more data than just a value.
+Even though we assigned it based on the Selection, rNote can be manipulated independent of the Selection.

 Expand over the nearest word

-If the macro starts with just an insertion point in the document, the range will expand over the current word.
-If more than one word is partially selected, the range will extend both ways until all words are included.
-One side effect is it will extend the range over any trailing spaces (which is also the default Word behavior for automatic selections), so we need to account for that below.
+If the macro starts with just an insertion point in the document, the range will expand over the current or previous word.
+If more than one word is partially selected, the range will extend both ways until the words on both sides are included.

-No Selection Type detection needed
+No Selection Type detection needed (aside)

 This isn't necessary.